mantl/mantl/docs/getting_started/index.rst

 Setting up Authentication and Authorization
 -------------------------------------------

-Before you begin, you'll want to run the ``auth-setup`` script in the root directory.
+Before you begin, you'll want to run the ``security-setup`` script in the root directory.
 This will create and set passwords, authentication, and certificates.
-For more information, see the :doc:`auth-setup
+For more information, see the :doc:`security-setup
 <../security/auth_setup>` documentation.

 Deploying software via Ansible